 About the Foundation

-Our vision is a world without meningococcal disease.
+Our vision is a world without meningococcal meningitis.

 The Kimberly Coffey Foundation was founded in memory of Kimberly Coffey, who passed away from Meningitis B in 2012.
-The mission of The Kimberly Coffey Foundation is to educate the public and healthcare professionals about bacterial meningitis (meningococcal disease) including the symptoms of the disease and the importance of prevention with two types of vaccines.
+The mission of The Kimberly Coffey Foundation is to educate the public and healthcare professionals about bacterial meningitis (meningococcal meningitis) including the symptoms of the disease and the importance of prevention with vaccination.

 Learn more about meningitis and the vaccines available to help protect you.

-Our vision is a world without meningococcal disease, so that no other family must endure the loss of a child or have a loved one experience the devastating effects of meningococcal disease.
+Our vision is a world without meningococcal meningitis, so that no other family must endure the loss of a child or have a loved one experience the devastating effects of meningococcal meningitis.

 We also advocate for healthcare policy for all vaccine-preventable diseases on local and national levels.